metamn/shopledge/_posts/2012-05-20-the-product-is-the-marketing.md

 images:
   - title: The Product is the Marketing
     url: article1.png
+excerpt: Instead of spending dollars on marketing *make use of* your audience.
 ---

 > Before if you were making a product, the right business strategy was to